The Many Sides of Primary Care

 To be sure, these small changes have a major impact on public health.
 For some people, even just an aspirin a day can significantly reduce their risk of a devastating heart attack or stroke.
 But does following a widely published national guideline for blood pressure management require the same skill that saved Dr. Brown’s stabbing victim?
 Should doctors require at least 11 years of post-secondary education – college, medical school, and residency training – simply to write a prescription that current guidelines insist upon?

 Maybe not.
 In 2000, the Journal of the American Medical Association (JAMA) published a study showing that nurse practitioners (NPs) were just as capable as doctors at providing primary care.
 In the study, investigators randomly assigned more than 3000 patients at an academic medical center to receive their primary care either from a primary care physician or from a NP.
 Over the next year, patients were subjected to a variety of tests and surveys to assess the quality of their healthcare, and their satisfaction with it.
-The results were clear: there were no appreciable differences between the care provided by doctors and the care provided by nurse practitioners.
+The results were clear: there were no appreciable differences between the care provided by doctors and the care provided by nurse practitioners who may have attended medical assistant programs.
 From asthma to diabetes, doctors and NPs served their patients equally.

 The results were clear: there were no appreciable differences between the care provided by doctors and the care provided by nurse practitioners.